 Often costs are charged by publishers for open access publishing (the Publication Fee or Article Processing Charge - APC).
-Ask yourself the following three questions about the funding of your open access publication.

 At best your publisher is part of a Big Deal.
 This means that you usually don't have to pay for your open access publication.
 In addition, the University Library has obtained discounts with a number of publishers.

 The VSNU (Association of universities in the Netherlands) has reached agreements with several large publishers about Open Access: the Big Deals.
 Large packets of electronic jounals that are bought by many Dutch universities are part of the Big Deals.
 Have a look at the national open access agreements, including an up-to-date list of journals within these deals.

 At the moment national agreements have been made with the following publishers

 - American Chemical Society (ACS)

 - Springer (see also the discount for SpringerOpen journals)

 - De Gruyter

 In addition to the national agreements Utrecht University has entered into discount agreements with a number of publishers: